 The housing bubble was at the epicenter of the last recession.
 Due to the oversupply and loose lending standards the crash was especially painful.
 After the collapse residential investment declined at an astounding rate of 20 percent a year.
 The introduction of the Dodd-Frank act in 2010, pushed for the stricter regulation of the financial sector to ensure the accountability of the lenders and security of new mortgages.
 Due to tight credit and the oversupply the market remained flat for a couple of years.
 With the return of the economic growth and low interest-philosophy of the Fed the market recovered.
 Lending standards were consistently easing and the mortgage rates picked up.
 Prices have risen nationwide to the pre-crisis levels and even to the all-time high of 185.51 in January 2017.
 Prices exceeded the pre-crisis level in certain high growth areas.

-However, numerous economic scholar and real estate experts accuse this optimistic surveys of distortion.
+However, numerous economic scholars and real estate experts accuse these optimistic surveys of distortion.
 The recovery is uneven.
 Certain Southern and Western states experience a deeper and longer recession than the rest of the country.
-In the same time, The sluggish economic recovery and slow rate of job creation were reflected in the housing prices.
+At the same time, The sluggish economic recovery and slow rate of job creation were reflected in the housing prices.

 According to the Austin restate agent, Jason Bernknopf millennials spur urban revitalization: